- TotalEnergies will purchase 30,000 metric tons of green hydrogen annually from 2030.

 Infrastructure and Production

-To ensure a reliable supply, RWE will utilize the hydrogen storage facility in Gronau-Epe, which is planned to be operational by 2027.
-The German hydrogen core network will facilitate the supply chain, connecting production sites like Lingen with industrial consumption centers such as Leuna.
-This network, spanning over 9,000 kilometers, will be phased into operation between 2025 and 2032.
+The supply chain will be supported by Germany's hydrogen core network, which will connect production sites like Lingen with industrial centers such as Leuna.
+The network, spanning over 9,000 kilometers, will be phased into operation between 2025 and 2032, utilizing both repurposed gas pipelines and new constructions.